 To date, Golden Goals has raised over £200,000 for the Dons Trust, and is an enduring and popular part of our fundraising effort.
 At a time when the Trust is working hard to return AFC Wimbledon to its rightful home in Merton, every ticket sold is making a difference to this goal.

 How to claim a prize

 The goals and winning ticket details will be announced over the public address during and at the end of the match, as well as being advertised here and in subsequent matchday programmes.

 If you have a winning ticket, please go to the entrance to the Club Shop at the front of thr West Stand after the match.
-Alternatively, email firstname.lastname@example.org or speak to a Golden Goal seller at a subsequent match, no later than 14 days after the match date.
+Alternatively, email email@example.com or speak to a Golden Goal seller at a subsequent match, no later than 14 days after the match date.